Skip to content

 Funding in Mainstream Schools

-The following funding is available for mainstream schools to support children and young people with SEND:
+The following funding is available for specialist facilities attached to mainstream schools:

 Funding in Special Schools